srilakshmikanthanp/clipbirdesk/README.md

 ### Installing Clipbird on an Android Platform

-Follow thw instructions on the [clipbirdroid](https://github.com/srilakshmikanthanp/clipbirdroid) repository to install Clipbird on your Android system.
+Follow the instructions on the [clipbirdroid](https://github.com/srilakshmikanthanp/clipbirdroid) repository to install Clipbird on your Android system.

 ### Installing Clipbird on a Windows Platform